 Scarecrow Contest and Reunion

-It takes 200 Scarecrows to return to the farm for their annual reunion to stand guard along the lane as the team of Belgians and hay wagon haul kids to the Pumpkin Patch during Fall Harvest Days at Amish Acres.
-Lining the lane, these creative creations come from far and wide as individuals, families, friends and groups of all kinds compete for $850.00 in cash prizes.
+It takes 100 Scarecrows to return to the farm for their annual reunion to stand guard along the lane as the hay wagon hauls kids to the Pumpkin Patch during Fall Harvest Days at Amish Acres.
+Lining the lane, these creative creations come from far and wide as individuals, families, friends and groups of all kinds compete for cash prizes.
 Winners are selected by the votes of the visitors, so tell all of your friends to come and vote.

 All Winners chosen by vote of the visitors to Fall Harvest Days.
 Vote often, send your friends, cajole your neighbors!